Our Mission Statement

 Board of Directors Info

 Cheshire TV is a member organization and is governed by a Board of Directors elected by the membership.
 In addition to Board members elected by the membership, one additional Board member may be appointed by SAU 29, Keene State College, and each municipality.
 (In accordance with our Bylaws, no elected official may hold a voting seat on the Board.)

 Facilities and Equipment

-Cheshire TV will provide and maintain video production and post production equipment, playback and cable-casting equipment, training, and channel time to individuals and organizations that meet qualification criteria.
-These resources will be are available for the production and presentation of programming by and for the Community on a first-come, first-served, non-discriminatory basis.
+Cheshire TV will provide and maintain video production and post-production equipment, playback and cable-casting equipment, training, and channel time to individuals and organizations that meet qualification criteria.
+These resources are available for the production and presentation of programming by and for the Community on a first-come, first-served, non-discriminatory basis.